A Green Christmas: 8 Tips for Sustainability

 5. Skip bows and ribbons entirely.

-We have a few large red bows (which we've given the moniker “tarantula bows” because they've existed in our family for generations and are mangled enough to show it).
+We have a few large red bows (which we’ve given the moniker “tarantula bows” because they’ve existed in our family for generations and are mangled enough to show it).
 They look pretty terrible, but they’re actually kind of hilarious that way.
 We’ve all come to love them and dive to protect them if someone is handling them too roughly.
-Aside from these, though---which we can place strategically on top of whatever's most visible under the tree---we don't need any other ribbons or bows.
+Aside from these, though—which we can place strategically on top of whatever’s most visible under the tree—we don’t need any other ribbons or bows.
 Let your kids decorate the wrapping paper with markers.
-It's more fun, anyway, and it's a great way to involve them.
+It’s more fun, anyway, and it’s a great way to involve them.

 6. Ditch plastic for sustainable gifts.